 - 1. Go to Maintenance > SMC Server > Settings tab > "ANSSI Diffusion Restreinte (DR)" mode. - Disable "ANSSI Diffusion Restreinte (DR)" mode.
-When DR mode is disabled on the SMC server, an automatic deployment disables DR mode on the firewalls connected to the server. - 3.
-Immediately restart the firewalls manually.
+DR mode is disabled on the SMC server.
+This operation does not make any changes to firewalls, which can continue to connect to the SMC server.